zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

        .. type:: string
           :required: true

-     - The name of an organization which is shopping happening for.
+     - The URL your customer will be redirected to after the payment process.

    * - ``webhookUrl``